Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

-To facilitate comparisons between covariance matrices, we first use the following empirical distribution approximation for the joint distribution over population generation and the draw of an informative sample that produces the observed sample.
+We briefly review the different covariance matrices that arise from complex survey sampling.
+To facilitate comparisons between these covariance matrices, we first use the following empirical distribution approximation for the joint distribution over population generation and the drawing of an informative sample that produces the observed sample.
 This empirical distribution construction follows \citet{breslow:2007} and incorporates inverse inclusion probability weights, $\{1/\pi_{i}\}_{i=1,\ldots,N}$, to account for the informative sampling design \citep{2015arXiv150707050S}.